 Calculate your carbon footprint using one of these:

-This link has 10 Commonsense ways to kick the carbon habit.
+This Stuff article has 10 ways to help the environment.